davidB/scalacs/README.md

 TODO
 ----

-* --deploy scalacs into central repository--, not possible because scalacs depends of artifact from jboss (netty) and from scala-tools.org (scala-library, scala-compiler,...)
+* <strike>deploy scalacs into central repository</strike>, not possible because scalacs depends of artifact from jboss (netty) and from scala-tools.org (scala-library, scala-compiler,...)
 * document output format
 * integrate sbt, ConditionalCompilation (to avoid recompile all)
 * integrate xsbt launcher as bootstrap